-- (a) prescribe definitions and reserved descriptions for certain specified honey products (regulation 2 and Schedules 1 and 2); - (b) restrict the use of reserved descriptions to the specified honey products to which they relate (regulation 3); - (c) prescribe labelling requirements for such products (regulations 4, 5 and 6); - (d) specify a penalty, enforcement authorities and, in accordance with Articles 2 and 3 of Council Directive 89/397/EEC on the official control of foodstuffs (OJ No. L186, 30.6.89, p.23), a defence in relation to exports (regulations 7 and 8); - (e) apply various provisions of the Food Safety Act 1990 (regulation 9); - (f) revoke the previous Regulations and make consequential amendments and transitional provisions (regulations 10 and 11).
+- (a) prescribe definitions and reserved descriptions for certain specified honey products (regulation 2 and Schedules 1 and 2); - (b) restrict the use of reserved descriptions to the specified honey products to which they relate (regulation 3); - (c) prescribe labelling requirements for such products (regulation 4, 5 and 6); - (d) specify a penalty, enforcement authorities and, in accordance with Articles 2 and 3 of Council Directive 89/397/EEC on the official control of foodstuffs (OJ No. L186, 30.6.89, p.23) a defence in relation to exports (regulations 7 and 8); - (e) apply various provisions of the Food Safety Act 1990 (regulation 9); - (f) revoke the previous Regulations and make consequential amendments and transitional provisions (regulations 10 and 11).

-A Regulatory Impact Assessment has been prepared and placed in the Library of each House of Parliament, together with a Transposition Note setting out how the main elements of the European legislation referred to above are transposed in these Regulations.
-Copies may be obtained from the Food Labelling and Standards Division of the Food Standards Agency, Aviation House, 125 Kingsway, London WC2B 6NH.
+A regulatory appraisal, has been prepared pursuant to section 65 of the Government of Wales Act 1998 and placed in the Library of the National Assembly for Wales, together with a Transposition Note setting out how the main elements of the European legislation referred to above are transposed in these Regulations.
+Copies may be obtained from the Food Standards Agency, 11th Floor, Southgate House, Cardiff CF10 1EW.